dcdnce/DPSEverywhere/README.md

-A dps mod for Necesse, displays the current dps under the minimap.
+A mod for Necesse game, displays the current dps under the minimap.

 Check out the [modding wiki page](https://necessewiki.com/Modding) for more.